CristianBassan/blog/projects/steeringwheel.md

 	<div class="6u 12u$(small)">
 		<h3>Acknowledgement</h3>
 		<p>I was invited to a nation wide aired TV show, showing this project.
-You can watch the interview in the following links: <a href="https://www.instagram.com/p/CMsUIVgB5eY/" class="button">Parte 1</a> <a href="https://www.instagram.com/p/CMsUWBeBpCs/" class="button">Parte 2</a></p>
+You can watch the interview in the following links: <a href="https://www.instagram.com/p/CMsUIVgB5eY/" class="button">Part 1</a> <a href="https://www.instagram.com/p/CMsUWBeBpCs/" class="button">Part 2</a></p>
 	</div>

 	<!-- Lists -->